obycode/DSCAlarmSmartThings/README.md

 ***Release Note:***
-*This release standardizes the hardware assembly of the AD2SmartThings device, which addresses the top two support issues.
-The release includes a new Version 2.1 of the Arduino sketch and a new README with updated project instructions.
-The release does not add any additional capabilities to Version 2.0 and uses the same Device Type.
-If you already updated to Version 2.0 or recently completed the project, I don't see any reason to update.
-However, if you still want to update, you simply reconfigure your hardware and update the Arduino sketch being sure to include the ST_Anything SmartThings library.
-The libraries from SmartThings and the ArduinoMega library are not compatable with this Version 2.1 sketch.
+*This release allows for independent zone processing and reduces the logging from the Aruidno in SmartThings recent history.
+Also included is a SmartApp that will automatically create virtual contact and motion sensors which allows you to subscribe to these from other SmartApps.
+The release includes a new Version 4.1 of the Arduino sketch and a new README with updated project instructions.
+The libraries from SmartThings and the ArduinoMega library are not compatable with this Version 4.1 sketch.
 You must use the ST_Anything SmartThings library.
 A big thanks to Daniel Ogorchock and his son, Daniel Ogorchock, for creating a superior version of the SmartThings library with many enhancements and  full support for the Arduino Mega.
 This release is not backwards compatable with the Version 1.X device type.*

 ## High Level Project Steps